AmiraAlakhdar/BP_ML/README.md

-This code was used to analyse the blood pressure data for the paper titled:
+This code was used to analyse the blood pressure data for the project titled:
 # Project: Predicting Post-TEVAR Outcomes Using BP Metrics and Aortic Geometry

 ## Summary